 Dr. David N.K.
 Wang has served as our independent director since April 2009.
-He also serves as a member of our audit committee and corporate governance and nominating committee.
-Dr. Wang was an overseas advisor to the Ministry of Science and Technology of the People's Republic of China and an advisor to the Greater China Innovation and Entrepreneurship project of Stanford University in the United States.
-He was also a member of the board of directors of Semiconductor Equipment and Materials International (SEMI) and chairman of its China Regional Advisory Board and a senior advisor to the chairman of the board of Semiconductor Manufacturing International Corporation (SMIC).
-From November 2009 to July 2011, Dr. Wang served as president and the chief executive officer of SMIC.
+He also serves as a member of our audit committee, compensation committee and corporate governance and nominating committee.
+Dr. Wang is currently the chairman of the board of Ether Optronics Inc. and was the president and chief executive officer of Semiconductor Manufacturing International Corporation (SMIC) and an overseas advisor to the Ministry of Science and Technology of the People's Republic of China from 2009 to 2011.
+He is also an advisor to the Greater China Innovation and Entrepreneurship project of Stanford University in the United States.

+He was a member of the board of directors of Semiconductor Equipment and Materials International (SEMI) and chairman of its China Regional Advisory Board.
 From September 2005 to June 2007, Dr. Wang served as the chief executive officer of Huahong Group and concurrently chairman of Huahong NEC, a subsidiary of Huahong Group.
 Prior to joining Huahong Group, Dr. Wang served as executive vice president of Applied Materials and president of Applied Materials Asia.
 Dr. Wang was responsible for Applied Materials' business strategy, planning and execution throughout Asia.
-Dr. Wang has also been a member of, chaired and helped found a variety of councils, committees and associations related to technology and Asia-Pacific business and economy.
+Dr. Wang has also been a member of, chaired and helped found a variety of councils, committees and associations related to technology and Asia Pacific business and economy.
 He received his Ph.D. degree in Materials Science from the University of California, Berkeley.

-Executive Officers
+Non-Director Executive Officers

 Mr. Jung Pyo Seo has served as our chief financial officer since July 2011.
 Prior to his current position, Mr. Seo served as chief financial officer and chief operating officer of Azdel Inc., in Virginia from 2008 to 2011.
 While with Azdel Inc., Mr. Seo rebuilt the company's cash and debt management systems and processes, implemented a new ERP system, managed commercial banking relationships, raised capital and helped the company expand market share in a competitive market with rising raw material prices.
 He also played an important role in the acquisition and post-acquisition integration of Azdel Inc. by Hanwha Corporation.
-Prior to that, Mr. Seo held a variety of accounting, finance and sales-related positions at Hanwha Resorts Corporation and

-Hanwha Chemical Corporation for 12 years.
+Prior to that, Mr. Seo held a variety of accounting, finance and sales-related positions at Hanwha Resorts Corporation and Hanwha Chemical Corporation for 12 years.
 Mr. Seo received an MBA with a concentration in Finance from the University of Washington, and a B.A. with a concentration in Finance and Accounting from Seoul National University.